The History of Educational Guidance Institute’s

 Our DVD highlights high schoolers discussing such well-known classics as: It’s A Wonderful Life, No Way Out and Key Largo.
 Young people are discussing complex issues such as conflict in family life, the bonds of community, and the common good in relation to their lives.

-About fifteen years ago, when the Love and Life at the Movies Project was in its beginning stages, a teacher at a Virginia detention home provided the opportunity to pilot It’s a Wonderful Life with her students during the Christmas holiday.
+When the Love and Life at the Movies Project was in its beginning stages, a teacher at a Virginia detention home provided the opportunity to pilot It’s a Wonderful Life with her students during the Christmas holiday.
 She described the young men in her group as angry and depressed with “the hand they had been dealt in life.”
 They were in no mood for a black and white film which, they told her, was older than she was!
 Undaunted by their deep hostility, she finally persuaded them to give the film a chance.
 As she related later that her students went from threatening to rip the video out of the VCR to declaring that it was one of the best films they had ever seen!

 The turning point in It’s a Wonderful Life for the students was, as would be predictable, the fantasy sequence in which George Bailey learns the irreplaceable value of every human life through the revelation of what the town of Bedford Falls would be like without him.
 The students in the detention home in the Christmas of 1999 got it.
 At the close of World War II Frank Capra had convinced his old friend Jimmy Stewart to play the part of a man who is saved from suicide by his Guardian Angel, Clarence.
 Clarence tells George, “Don’t you see how precious life is and what a mistake it would be to throw it away?”
 The power of It’s a Wonderful Life inspired the young detainees’ moral imagination to see and understand their own value as human beings.